dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 ### Starting code

 Make a new file called `blackjack.py`.
 Paste in the following starter code.
-It includes space for two functions that you'll write in a moment.
+It includes space for three functions that you'll write in a moment.
 ```
 """
 BLACKJACK